 Example: expedition cruises by AECO tourist operators.

-The ecotourism industry is among the most obvious allies and partners in conservation and thus should be actively involved in conservation planning and decision making.
+The ecotourism industry is among the most obvious ally and partner in conservation and thus should be actively involved in conservation planning and decision making.

 Assessment findings:

 Marine mammals: Marine mammal CFs are quite diverse and include small, locally restricted, stable, and very well-defined habitats, i.e., coastal haul out sites for walruses and eared seals and seasonal aggregation core areas for some philopatric cetaceans like beluga whales and narwhal.
 However, the majority of CFs are more widespread and dynamic though quite restricted in space such as seasonal key habitats like summer feeding areas, whelping and moulting patches.
 For some species or populations these habitats are not well-studied or defined, e.g. for the Barents-Kara-Laptev beluga whale stock.